michaelfelsenthal/student-showcase/student-work/michael-felsenthal/readme.md

 # Summary
 I have previously worked with children and adults with developmental disabilities for 10+ years.
 I have also gained administrative experience working as a synagogue administrator.

-In Our Best Words, I have learned applications such as MadCap Flare, GitHub, and Markup Makeup.
-I will also be learning API Documenation.
+In Our Best Words, I have learned applications such as MadCap Flare, GitHub, and Markup Makeup, and API Documenation.

-I am also skilled in MS Office Suite, G-Suite, Adobe Acrobat Reader, Canva, and MailChimp.
+I am also skilled in Microsoft Office, Google Workspace, Adobe Acrobat Reader, Canva, and MailChimp.

 ## Experience

 ## Yavneh Hebrew Academy:
 Synagogue Administrator

-**Dates Employed**: July 2021 &ndash; Present
+July 2021 &ndash; Present

 Responsibilities include:
 * Author and edit content for weekly bulletin.